Kristapsee/Quantum-Firebreak/PyGame/Readme.md

 A fully playable turn-based strategy game built with Python 3 and Pygame.

+## AI Usage

+AI was used to implement parts of code, fix bugs.
+First version was not playable so GitHub Copilot with Claude Opus 4.6 was used to make it playable.

 ### Core gameplay

 - **10×10 grid** representing a wildfire region (forest, burning, burned, firebreak tiles)